neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/sam2.md

 video data has to be saved as single frames, the example notebook uses JPEG files.
 These images are loaded into a variable called `ìnference_state`.
 Then the user should provide prompts for the objects that should be segmented.
 There can be one or more objects and the prompts can be either point coordinates or boxes.
-Furthermore, the prompts have label, showing whether the prompt is positive (i.e. marking the desired object) or negative ( marking the background).
+Furthermore, the prompts have a label, showing whether the prompt is positive (i.e. marking the desired object) or negative ( marking the background).
 With this input the first masks for a given frame are predicted, as shown below.
 Here, point prompts are used, 2 positive and one negative for each worm.